 Here & Now co-host Jeremy Hobson started telling stories on the radio when he was a kid and hasn't stopped since.

-Hobson’s radio career began at the age of 9 when he started contributing to a program called Treehouse Radio.
-He is a graduate of Boston University and the University of Illinois Laboratory High School.
+Hobson's radio career began at the age of nine when he started contributing to a program called Treehouse Radio.
+He is a graduate of Boston University and the University of Illinois Laboratory High School, and is proud to have been honored by both institutions with distinguished alumni awards.